-Looker offers embedded analytics options which is part of the SaaS product that you subscribe to.
+Looker offers embedded analytics options which are part of the SaaS product that you subscribe to.
 When you want to create an embedded analytics solution using Looker, there are a few strategies that you can employ in order to increase the off of success:

 - Add new functionality and increase the user base as you solicit your customer’s feedback.

-- Use Looker’s API as a backend engine to customize application experience based on what your customers want.
+- Use Looker’s API as a backend engine to customize the application experience based on what your customers want.